Donyale Luna: Exposure in Europe and International success

-Following the death of her father and a short-lived marriage of 10 months in New York, Luna had a nervous breakdown and spent time recovering in hospital at the end of 1965.
-Two years later, she told The New York Times that she fled New York for Europe at the end of 1965, when she found "they said beautiful things on one side and turned around and stabbed you in the back."
-She would later remember of the move to Europe, "I wouldn't have to be bothered with political situations when I woke up in the morning—I could live and be treated as I felt, without having to worry about the police coming along".
+Seeking greater opportunities, Luna relocated to London in December 1965, where she became associated with the Swinging London cultural scene.
+She rented an apartment near the Thames River and bought a pet Maltese dog she named Christianne.
+She would later remember of the move to Europe, "I wouldn't have to be bothered with political situations when I woke up in the morning—I could live and be treated as I felt, without having to worry about the police coming along."